 - (you seriously want me to clean up after you??? do I look like your Mum???)

-Gender should never matter unless you’re looking for someone suitable to shag or breed with (and even those two cases are debatable).
-What’s needed in my opinions to achieve a "gender equilibrium" are...well...excuse the picture...but what’s lacking in my opinion are balls, from both sides.
+Gender simply should never matter unless you’re looking for someone suitable to shag or breed with (and even those two cases are debatable).
+What’s lacking to achieve this...well...excuse the picture...but what’s lacking in my opinion are balls, from both sides.

 - Girls need to stop doubting their abilities.
-They need to play the game, just like the guys do.
+They need to play the game, just like the boys do.